odow/StochOptFormat/README.md

 [SDDP.jl](https://odow.github.io/SDDP.jl/latext).
 However, it is not exclusive to Julia or stochastic dual dynamic programming.
-For example, this format makes it possible to read in multistage stochastic programming problems into Python and solve them with progressive hedging.
-We have not done so yet because this is not our area of expertise.
+For example, this format makes it possible to read in multistage stochastic programming problems into Python and solve them with the progressive hedging library [PySP](https://pyomo.readthedocs.io/en/stable/modeling_extensions/pysp.html).
+We have not implemented the code yet because this is not our area of expertise.

 In creating StochOptFormat, we wanted to achieve the following: